The Power of Homeownership

 We started our work in Omaha in 1984 and expanded to Washington County in 2007, Waterloo in 2014, Burt County in 2016 and Sarpy County in 2020.

 “We build strength, stability and self-reliance through shelter. “

-“A world where everyone has a decent place to live.”
+“A world where everyone has a quality, safe and healthy place to live.”

 All Are Welcome